Why Visit Italy? The Most Beautiful Villages in Italy!

 As some of the most beautiful villages in Tuscany are going to occupy most of the following list, I‘d like to give you my personal insight also on the best and most beautiful villages in Italy, that you may well include in the best tour of Italy that I suggest for an Italy itinerary of 15 days.

 Italy offers so many spectacular places and enchanting borghi all across its territory that is quite hard to make any selection!
 I’ve chosen just some of them, so feel free to suggest your most beloved Italian town! 🙂

 All of the following destinations have been chosen for their peculiar architecture, their special atmosphere, their amazing locations.
-There’s no a first or a last, each of them is peculiar and characteristic.
+There’s no a first or a last, each of them is incredible and characteristic.